Type: Package

 pkg

 Character vector.
-Package names or GitHub repos (e.g., "user/repo").
+Package names or GitHub "user/repo".

 source

 Character.
-Package source: "CRAN", "GitHub", or "Bioconductor".
+One of "CRAN", "GitHub", "Bioconductor".

 auto_install